Open source licensing questions

 We provide following set of guarantees:

 We offer you two payment methods.
 Plastic cards are the easiest and fastest way to pay.
 You should fill order form on ALGLIB website, then you get redirected to secure webform where you should enter your card number and other relevant information.
 Order will be processed within one business day after payment is done.
 Source files with your name in the "License information" section will be delivered to you by e-mail.
 In case you didn't get ALGLIB in time, please contact us.

 Another payment method is bank transfer.
 It is slower (takes from 3 to 5 days) but sometimes can be more appropriate.
 You should fill order form on ALGLIB website, then within one business day an invoice will be issued.
 After paying an invoice you can either (A) wait for the money to enter our bank account - generally up to 3 days, or (B) send us confirmation of the payment (scanned copy of the bank documents, screenshot from internet banking system or accounting program).
 Then within one business day you will receive Commercial Edition of ALGLIB.

-You can see that with such licensing model you don't need money back guarantee - you can evaluate ALGLIB as long as you want to.
-However, we want our users to feel themselves protected from surprises.
-So we offer you unconditional 90-day money back guarantee.
+Yes.
+We offer you unconditional 90-day money back guarantee.
 If, within 90 days from payment, you will understand that for some reason you don't want to use ALGLIB anymore, you can contact us and we will return your payment back to you.

 If money was paid by bank transfer, we will send them back to your account.
 In case payment by plastic card was used, we will refund your money back to your card.